KenPowerClassroom/SoftwareEngineeringforGamesI/softwareDevelopmentLifeCycle.md

-# Iterative, Incremental & Evolutionary - (generally refered to as Agile)
+# Iterative, Incremental & Evolutionary - (generally referred to as Agile)

 - Iterative = revisiting delivered work to improve/enhance it
 - Incremental = dividing the project into small chunks that can be delivered